Fire Boy (Japanese folktale): Tale type

 In his 1987 study of folktales, folklorist D. L. Ashliman classified the Japanese tale as type AaTh 314, "The Golden-Haired Boy and his Magic Horse".

-In Hiroko Ikeda's index of Japanese folktales, this tale is classified as type 314, "Cinder Boy (Haibo, Neko no Tsura)": a youth leaves home (either expelled or flees) and works under a master as his bath heater; he goes to a play and his master's daughter sees him in fine clothes; she finds out the young man at the play is the bath heater, and marries him.
+In Hiroko Ikeda's index of Japanese folktales, this tale is classified as type 314, "Cinder Boy (Haibo, Neko no Tsura)": a youth leaves home (either expelled by his stepmother or flees from a cannibal sister) and works under a master as his bath heater; he goes to a play and his master's daughter sees him in fine clothes; she finds out the young man at the play is the bath heater, and marries him.
 Scholar Kunio Yanagita noted that these tales were the male counterpart of the heroine of the set of tales titled The girl who tended fires.

 The character is also known as Hai-bō or Haibōtarō (Japanese alphabet: 灰坊太郎).
 His name may be alternatively translated as "Cinder-Boy", "Flute Playing Cinder Man", "Ash Boy".
 Due to his name and plot circumstances, the character has been related by scholarship to the European fairy tale of Cinderella.

 In regards to this tale, Seki Keigo surmised that the tale was a recent importation into his native Japan, since only seven variants were reported.
 Keigo also noted the presence of the "Male Cinderella" motif.